-Summer Reading Activities that are Fun for Kids
+Summer Reading Activities That Are Fun for Kids

 Research indicates that children who do not read over the summer can lose up to 22% of their reading level.
 That translates to losing up to three months of valuable skills they learned during the school year.
-This fact makes it harder for children to catch up once school starts again.
+This fact makes it harder for children to catch up once a new school year starts again.

 5 Summer Reading Tips for Success